Ask a doctor about a prescription for HYQVIA 100 mg/mL SOLUTION FOR INFUSION

 HyQvia contains many different antibodies, some of which may interfere with blood tests (serological tests).

-The human normal immunoglobulin 10% of HyQvia and the human serum albumin (a component of recombinant hyaluronidase) are produced from human plasma (the liquid part of blood).
-When medications are produced from blood or plasma, certain measures must be taken to prevent the possible transmission of infections to patients.
+The human normal immunoglobulin 10% of HyQvia and the human serum albumin (a component of the recombinant human hyaluronidase) are produced from human plasma (the liquid part of the blood).
+When medicines are made from human blood or plasma, a number of measures are taken to prevent the possible transmission of infections to patients.
 These include:

-The measures taken for the production of HyQvia are considered effective for enveloped viruses such as human immunodeficiency virus (HIV), hepatitis B virus (HBV), and hepatitis C virus (HCV), and for non-enveloped viruses such as hepatitis A and parvovirus B19.
+The measures taken for the manufacture of HyQvia are considered effective for enveloped viruses such as human immunodeficiency virus (HIV), hepatitis B virus (HBV), and hepatitis C virus (HCV), and for non-enveloped viruses such as hepatitis A virus and parvovirus B19.

-Immunoglobulins have not been associated with hepatitis A or parvovirus B19 infections, probably because the antibodies associated with these infections (and found in HyQvia) provide protection.
+Immunoglobulins have not been associated with hepatitis A or parvovirus B19 infections, probably because the antibodies associated with these infections (and which are present in HyQvia) provide protection.

 Children and adolescents